Crivella/ocr_translate/README.md

 - `docker run --name CONTAINER_NAME -v PATH_TO_YOUR_MODEL_DIRECTORY:/models -v PATH_TO_DIR_WITH_SQLITE_FILE:/data --env-file=PATH_TO_AND_ENV_VARIABLE_FILE -p SERVER_PORT:4000 -d ocr_translate`

 See the [Environment variables](#environment-variables) section for configuring your environment variable file.
-Additionaly the docker image defines several other variables to automatically create an admin user for managing the database via the django-admin interface:
+Additionally the docker image defines several other variables to automatically create an admin user for managing the database via the django-admin interface:

 - `UID`: UID of the user owning the files in /models and /data
 - `GID`: GID of the user owning the files in /models and /data